Dynamic-Capital/Dynamic-Capital/docs/dynamic-dao-dns-governance-playbook.md

 `dao-dns-proposal` stores the payload (ensuring `domain` is included) and posts an optional webhook to `DAO_WEBHOOK_URL` for DAO awareness.
 Quorum defaults to 60% but can be overridden per proposal (bounded between 1–100%).
+Payloads must also include `token_symbol: "DCT"` so downstream verifiers reject attempts to publish inconsistent tickers.

 ### Voting